EDUCATION ABROAD PROGRAM (EAP) OPTIONS IN GERMANY

 A letter from Scott McElhinney, our Advisor for the German Study Abroad Program

 While many Germans speak English, very few Americans know German well enough to carry on a conversation, let alone carry out serious academic pursuits.
-EAP gives you opportunities to do both.
-And what’s unique and helpful about studying abroad via EAP (UC’s very own program) is that all your Financial Aid goes with you, and your courses and grades transfer back automatically to your Cal transcript.
-Plus, Germany is one of the least expensive EAP programs in Western Europe and you can apply for scholarships to help you pay for it.
-So take a look at these brief descriptions of the various options in Germany and see which one fits your interests.
-Then go to the Berkeley Programs for Study Abroad website for all the details.
+UCEAP gives you opportunities to do both.
+And what’s unique and helpful about studying abroad via UCEAP (UC’s very own program) is that all your Financial Aid goes with you, and your courses and grades transfer back automatically to your Cal transcript.

-Would you rather focus on courses taught in English about Berlin, Germany, and the European Union, plus take a German language course as well?
-Then consider the Berlin European Studies (BEST) program at Free University.
+Don’t know a word of German?
+Studied 1-3 semesters of German already?
+Then consider the Berlin European Studies (BEST) program at Free University in Berlin.
+You’ll focus on courses taught in English about Berlin, Germany, and the European Union, plus take a German language course as well.
 No prior German is required (and no more than German 3 is allowed).
 A GPA of 2.85 is required; sophomores through seniors may participate.
 You can live in a homestay or in a studio apartment in the same building with other UC or American students.
 Apply in early December for Fall; early April for Spring.

 So you’d like to do an old-fashioned Junior Year Abroad in Germany?
 No problem!
-Semesters are available, too, and senior year works for many student as well.
+Semesters are available, too, and senior year works for many students as well.
 You can study at Technical, Free, or Humboldt University in Berlin.

 Spending a full year in Germany allows your German skills to develop to a very high degree, plus it enables you to get to know the country and culture more deeply.
 You’re more likely to make close friendships by staying for a year, as well.

 All Fall and Year immersion options have an early January application deadline.
 All Spring options have an early April application deadline.